simorjay/Azure-Health-Extension/README.md

 **INGEST** data including FHIR data source

-**STORE** sensitive and reglulated health information (in both a Windows SQL2017 server, and Azure PaaS solution)
+**STORE** sensitive and regulated health information (in both a Windows SQL2017 server, and Azure PaaS solution)

 **ANALYZE** and predict outcomes (using an existing Machine Learning solution)

-**INTERACT** with the results and preditions (using an existing PowerBi solution)
+**INTERACT** with the results and predictions  (using an existing PowerBi solution)

 **IDENTITY** management of solution (Azure Active Directory and role-based access control (RBAC))

-**SECURITY** enabled features (Including Azure Security Center,Operations Management Suite (OMS), and Application Insights )
+**SECURITY** enabled features (Including Azure Security Center, Operations Management Suite (OMS), and Application Insights )